DataSQRL/datasqrl.github.io/docs/getting-started/nutshop-tutorial.md

     }
 }
 ```
-You should see the requested information for the product with id "5".
+You should see the requested information for the product with id equal to "1".
 You can modify
 the filter condition to query for products by their fields.

 Voila, we got a functioning data service with `products` and `orders` API entry points